About Palma de Mallorca

 The capital of Mallorca has much to offer in terms of quality of life and a year round vibrant city which you will not find in other parts of the island or indeed the other Balearic Islands particularly off-season.
 Palma is within easy reached of the international airport and a two – three hour flight to most major city in Europe.
 Palma has the benefits of both a lively cosmopolitan city and a spectacular seafront location, and a wide choice of property types and prices.

-The most desirable real estate areas are the Old Town and peaceful Calatrava district beside the cathedral.
+The most desirable real estate areas are the Old Town and peaceful Calatrava district beside the Cathedral.
 The bohemian district of Santa Catalina (with a great market, and numerous restaurants and bars), and the attractive old fishing village of Portixol are the most sought after and the most expensive.

 On the hillside overlooking the city, the Son Vida estate is the location of dream homes – offering luxury, privacy and awe-inspiring views.
 Three superb golf courses and two five-star hotels make it one of the most exclusive areas on Mallorca.

-Popular Areas in the city of Palma
+Popular Areas in the city of Palma de Mallorca

 The quarters of El Terreno, Santa Catalina and La Llonja, as well as the bustling Paseo Marítimo on Palma’s seafront, are thriving with an abundance of new restaurants and bars, making them popular areas with the party crowd.
 The music bars offer live entertainment from rock and Cuban sounds to flamenco and young Spanish bands, and stay lively until the early morning hours.
 The city vibrates with energy.